The 8 best garden loppers for your garden in 2026 – as tested by our reviews experts

 - Expensive

-The Wolf Garten loppers were our highest scoring model overall and were awarded a BBC Gardeners’ World Magazine Best Buy for the best telescopic loppers.
-They have a non-stick steel blade with a metal anvil and the extending aluminium handles have matching locking holes on each handle to keep them even and a comfortable, non-slip grip.
-With flat screws, there was no damage to wood and the cut was effortless.
-Replacement blades are available and the warranty lasts for 10 years.
+The Wolf Garten loppers were our highest-scoring model overall and were awarded a BBC Gardeners’ World Magazine Best Buy for the best telescopic loppers in 2025.
+They have a non-stick steel blade with a metal anvil.
+The extending aluminium handles have matching locking holes on each handle to keep them even and a comfortable, non-slip grip.
+With flat screws, there was no damage to the wood, and the cut was effortless.
+Replacement blades are available, and the warranty lasts for 10 years.

 RRP: £79.99